reactjs/react.dev/src/content/learn/sharing-state-between-components.md

 <Hint>

-You'll need to lift their state up into the parent component.
+You'll need to lift their state up into the parent Component.

 </Hint>